-Over half the area of the ACT is a national park, with a well-developed and maintained network of walking trails through mountain ranges and sub-alpine forest.
+Over half the area of the Australian Capital Territory, ACT, is a national park, with a well-developed and maintained network of walking trails through mountain ranges and sub-alpine forest.
 A spectacular way to see the city is to take a hot air balloon ride high over Lake Burley Griffin.
 The surrounding region offers more than 30 wineries, historic townships, beautiful coastlines and the famous Snowy Mountains.

 National Library of Australia

 The National Library of Australia was rebuilt in 1968, and inspired by the Parthenon.
-Australian copyright law requires that a copy of every book published in Australia be deposited with the National Library of Australia.
-Although the library is “closed access,” it also holds a national bibliographic database and offers access through the Libraries Australia service.
+Australian copyright law requires that a copy of every book published in Australia is to be deposited with the National Library of Australia.
+Although the library has “closed access”, it also holds a national bibliographic database and offers access through the Libraries Australia service.

 New Parliament House

-Completed in 1988, in time for the bicentennial celebrations of the first settlement by the British in 1788, the futuristically designed building, the seat of Federal parliament, features the use of native timbers and contemporary art work by Australian artists.
+The New Parliament House, the seat of Federal parliament, was completed in 1988 in time for the bicentennial celebrations of the first settlement by the British in 1788.
+The futuristically designed building features the use of native timbers and contemporary art work by Australian artists.

 Old Parliament House